ISO 27001 Certification: A Complete Guide to Process, Costs, and Benefits

 3. Adds a strategic advantage

 Displaying ISO 27001 certification on your company page can make a significant difference.
 Compliance with a security compliance system like ISO 27001 instills trust in your prospects regarding the security and integrity of their data.
-For small and medium-sized businesses this can provide a strategic advantage when pitching to enterprise clients.
+This can provide a strategic advantage for start ups and medium-sized businesses when pitching to enterprise clients.

 Read how Risr/ was able to sign a major government contract by getting ISO 27001 compliant with the help of Sprinto